0Recneps0/Sphero-Ollie-and-droids-app-.ipa-/readme.md

-use an app to install the ips's (I use altstore)
+use an app to install the ipa's (I use altstore)